D'arcy Wretzky

-D'arcy Elizabeth Wretzky (born May 1, 1968) is an American musician.
+D'arcy Wretzky (born May 1, 1968) is an American musician.
 She was the original bassist of the alternative rock band the Smashing Pumpkins and is credited on their first six studio albums.
 She left the band in 1999.
 She has also been a member of Catherine and performed with Filter.

 Early life

-Wretzky was born and grew up in South Haven, Michigan, where her mother, Vikke Anderson, a working musician, encouraged D'arcy and her sisters to perform music.
-D'Arcy played violin for 9 or 10 years, played oboe, and performed in choirs while growing up.
+Wretzky was born on May 1, 1968, and grew up in South Haven, Michigan, where her mother, Vikke Anderson, a working musician, encouraged D'arcy and her sisters to perform music.
+D'Arcy played violin for nine or ten years, played oboe, and performed in choirs while growing up.
 She also was in gymnastics.
-D'Arcy intended to have a musical career from the time she was 10 years old.
+D'Arcy intended to have a musical career from the time she was ten years old.

 She later referred to her father, Jerry Wretzky, a pipefitter with a love of horseback riding, as "a very strange man".
 D'Arcy was a self-described "tomboy" and had a contentious relationship with her sister.

 D'Arcy suffered from severe stage fright during her childhood.
 She attended South Haven's L.C.
 Mohr High School, where she grew interested in post-punk and played in cover bands.
 After high school, she moved to France to join a band, but the band had already disbanded upon her arrival, prompting her to return to the United States.
 She moved to Chicago and later joined the Smashing Pumpkins.

 Wretzky said that she is a self-taught bass player.

 Wretzky was married to musician Kerry Brown from 1993 to 1999.
 Wretzky said that she had a miscarriage in 1999.